elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

 ClICK `Save Changes`

+### Verify Your CloudFront Distribution
+Now, let's check if our website is live!
+Head back into your CloudFront console.

+Copy the distribution domain name.
+This is the URL that CloudFront will use to serve your website.

 # Step 3: Build the brains of your Application using serverless functions with Lambda
 In this project, our backend logic will be a simple Lambda function that fetches user data from a DynamoDB table.
 To make this functionality accessible externally, we’ll use API Gateway to receive incoming requests and route them to the appropriate Lambda function for processing